HYBRID EVENT: You can participate in person at Singapore or Virtually from your home or work.

 Abstract:

-Introduction/Significance: Approximately 25% of parents with infants in a Level IIIB Neonatal Intensive Care Unit (NICU) at a mid-size community hospital in the United States are met face-to-face to assess their psychosocial and mental health needs.
-Objective observations of NICU parents revealed parents demonstrating physical signs of stress, tension, irritability, poor sleep, avoidance behaviors, and feelings of guilt, shame, and blame.
-Assessment of the organization revealed a lack of mental health screening for parents, and one social worker (SW) was designated to evaluate and address the complex needs of 200-300 NICU parents annually while covering three additional maternal-child health units.
+Problem: Approximately one-third of parents with infants admitted to Neonatal Intensive Care Units (NICU) endorse posttraumatic stress symptoms (PSS) as an effect of the experience.
+In a Level IIIB NICU in the United States approximately 25% of parents are assessed in person to evaluate their mental health needs.
+Staff observations of parents revealed signs of stress, tension, irritability, poor sleep, avoidance, and feelings of guilt, shame, and blame.
+Assessment of the organization revealed that mental health screening for parents was lacking, and one social worker (SW) was designated to evaluate the needs of 200-300 NICU parents annually while covering three additional maternal-child health units.

-Methods: In consultation with key stakeholders of approximately four neonatologists, twenty-four registered nurses (RN), two SWs, one referral coordinator, and one psychiatrist, the project lead (PL) identified a valid and reliable screening measure, the Impact of Events Scale-Revised (IES-R), and eligible parents, integrated the screening into SW consultation with NICU parents and RN engagement during parent visitation, established RN incentives for implementation uptake, and methods of communication.
-Accessible QR codes for the IES-R, visual aids, educational materials, and mental health resources were generated to support voluntary and confidential parent participation, enhance knowledge, and provide mental health support to approximately 100 parents over 15 weeks.
-Data collection, tracking, and storage are maintained using REDCap® and monitored weekly by the PL.
-PL is set to engage weekly with key stakeholders to communicate benchmarks and assist SW in following up on positive screens and initiating referrals.
+Methods: In consultation with key stakeholders, the project lead (PL) identified a valid and reliable screening measure, the Impact of Events Scale-Revised (IES-R), and eligible parents, integrated the screening into SW consultations and NICU visitation, established incentives, and methods of communication.
+QR codes, visual aids, educational materials, and mental health resources were generated to support parent participation and the mental health of approximately 100 parents over 15 weeks.

 Biography: